-It's classic scam: a fake tech support caller claims he needs access to your computer to fix a non-existent bug.
-But a new twist involves the caller actually installing a virus on victims' computers.
-How the Scam Works
+Consumers have been calling the BBB complaining that they have fallen victim to a fake tech support call scam.
+The caller claims he needs access to the consumer’s computer to fix a non-existent bug.
+A new twist involves the caller actually installing a virus on victim’s computers.

-You get a telephone call from someone claiming to be with tech support from a well-known software company.
+The scam begins when a consumer receives atelephone call from someone claiming to be with tech support from a well-known software company.
 Microsoft is a popular choice.
-The callers often have strong accents but use common names such as "Adam" or "Bill."
-The scammers may know your name and other personal information, which they get from publicly available phone directories.
-They might even guess what computer operating system you're using.
+The callers often have strong accents, but use common names such as “Adam” or “Bill.”
+The scammers may know the consumer’s name and other personal information, which they get from publicly available phone directories.

-The caller tells you that your computer is sending error messages, and they've detected a virus on it.
-He says only a tech support employee can remove the virus, but first you need to grant him access to your machine.
-If you give the OK, the caller will run a scan of your files and actually point out how the virus has infected the computer.
-The scammers then offer to remove the virus.... for a fee.
-Of course, they need your credit card details first.
+The caller tells the consumer that the computer is sending error messages, and they have detected a virus on it.
+The caller says only a tech support employee can remove the virus, but first the consumer will need to grant him remote access to the machine.
+If the consumer gives the OK, the caller will run a scan of files and actually point out how the virus has infected the computer.
+The scammers will then offer to remove the virus, for a fee, and will then proceed to collect credit card information.